papinlois/crosscorr/README.md

--- To be updated --

-# CrossCorr Seismic Data Analysis
+﻿# CrossCorr Seismic Data Analysis

 This repository contains Python scripts for analyzing and detecting seismic events in seismic station data using network cross-correlation techniques.
 The scripts are designed to process and analyze seismic data from multiple stations, perform cross-correlation, and detect significant correlations, which may indicate seismic events.
 The detected events are then clustered and summarized for further analysis.